Tocilizumab Solution for injection

-If you get this medicine at home, you will be taught how to prepare and give it.
-Use exactly as directed.
-Take it as directed on the prescription label at the same time every day.
-Keep taking it unless your health care provider tells you to stop.
+If you get this medication at home, you will be taught how to prepare and give it.
+Use it exactly as directed.
+Take it as directed on the prescription label.
+Keep taking it unless your care team tells you to stop.

 If you use a pen, be sure to take off the outer needle cover before using the dose.

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
-If you do not have a sharps container, call your pharmacist or health care provider to get one.
+If you do not have a sharps container, call your pharmacist or care team to get one.

-A special MedGuide will be given to you before each treatment or by the pharmacist with each prescription and refill.
+A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 Keep out of the reach of children and pets.

-If you are using this medicine at home, you will be instructed on how to store this medicine.
-Throw away any unused medicine after the expiration date on the label.
+You will be instructed on how to store this medication.
+Get rid of any unused medication after the expiration date on the label.

-To get rid of medicines that are no longer needed or have expired:
+To get rid of medications that are no longer needed or have expired:

 They need to know if you have any of these conditions:

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-This medicine may increase your risk of getting an infection.
-Call your health care provider for advice if you get a fever, chills, sore throat, or other symptoms of a cold or flu.
+This medication may increase your risk of getting an infection.
+Call your care team for advice if you get a fever, chills, sore throat, or other symptoms of a cold or flu.
 Do not treat yourself.
 Try to avoid being around people who are sick.

 Cookies are used by this site.
-To decline or learn more, visit our cookies page.
+To decline or learn more, visit our cookie notice.